Updated: Jun 12

 The cool thing is that good sleep hygiene works on both sides of the reduced-chance-of-neurodigenerative-disease equation.
 Good sleep hygiene both increases our ability to outrun brain disease AND reduces the chances of building amyloid plaques in the first place.
 Brain science teaches that deep, delta-wave sleep is where spinal fluid is released to cleanse excess amyloid-beta generated earlier in our waking hours.
 Excess amyloid-beta is the building block for those synapse-killing amyloid plaques.
 Deep, restive sleep is a preventative for brain disease.

-Also, owing to the interaction between chronic diseases, good metabolic and heart health are essential for preventing neurodegenerative disease.
+Also, owing to the interaction between chronic diseases, good metabolic and heart health is essential for preventing neurodegenerative disease.
 The brain requires energy.
 In fact, it is the greediest organ in your body.
-Your body's systems protect energy sources to the brain.
+Your body's systems protect energy sources from the brain.
 To the point that all other body systems will sacrifice themselves to preserve brain function.
-Without the brain, there is not life.
-Thus, think of metabolic and heart health as the means to feeding the brain it's needed energy via blood flow.
+Without the brain, there is no life.
+Thus, think of metabolic and heart health as the means to feeding the brain its needed energy via blood flow.
 Metabolism is the energy system, via glucose production and the vascular system is the delivery vehicle.

 Working both sides of the brain health equation is a win/win for sure!
 And YES -- old dogs MUST learn new tricks.
-You are NEVER too old to learn! [viii]
+You are NEVER too old to learn! [x]

 A mental health example - personality and neurobiology: Our unique brain operations leverage neurotransmitters such as dopamine, acetylcholine, and oxytocin in the synaptic formation process.
 How our neuron's receptors absorb those neurotransmitters is the essence of our personality expression.
 For example, my brain weighs the acetylcholine-impacted neuropathways of an introvert a bit more than the dopamine-impacted neuropathways of an extrovert.
 We are all a little different.
 As such, I look for ways to express my creativity and curiosity in a manner best aligned with my personality and brain operations.